nramenta/bento/README.md

 }
 ```

 PHP 5.3 or newer is required.
+PHP 5.4 or newer is most definitely recommended.

 ### Apache